earlyann/earlyann/README.md

 - AWS: Actively pursuing certification to strengthen my cloud computing skills
 - AI Agent Development: Exploring applications of AI agents in data analytics

-🚀 I’m Looking To Collaborate On
+🚀 I’m Looking To Collaborate On:
 - Open-source Python Projects: Particularly those focused on data analytics, machine learning, and AI
 - Kaggle Competitions: Especially in the areas of Natural Language Processing (NLP) and Computer Vision